DerwenAI/ray_tutorial/README.md

   * Some prior experience developing code in Python
   * Basic understanding of distributed systems

+### Key Takeaways

+  * What are the Ray core features and how to use them?
+  * In which contexts are the different approaches indicated?
+  * Trade-offs (compute cost, memory, I/O, etc.) made

 ### Course Outline

   1. Introduction to Ray core features as a *pattern language* for distributed systems